showpass/showpass-wordpress-plugin/README.md

 ## 5. Widget Tracking using Affiliate Tracking Links

 ### How it Works
 Once you create a tracking link, you need to add a query parameter to the URL of your website address.
 Adding the `aff=8ee54af5` query parameter will create a cookie that will inject the `tracking-id` paremeter to the showpass widget SDK.
+The `[showpass_widget]` shortcode is automatically set up to look for tracking tokens.

 ### Create an Affiliate Tracking link
 To learn how to create an affiliate tracking link - http://support.myshowpass.com/event-organizers/tracking-links/affiliate-tracking-links